30 Day Ab Challenge for Runners – 12 Minute Workout

 - Perform the same movement with the left arm and right leg.

-The bird dog exercise is another exercise that will work a lot of muscles that are important to runners.
-You will feel this one in your lower back, glutes, and abdominals.
-If you’ve been working on improving your running posture, the bird dog is the exercise you should do more often.
+The bird dog exercise is another exercise that will work many muscles important to runners.
+You will feel this in your lower back, glutes, and abdominals.
+If you’ve been improving your running posture, the bird dog is the exercise you should do more often.